accursoft/haskell-cloud/README.md

 `oc new-app accursoft/ghc-network~https://github.com/accursoft/haskell-cloud-template --name="haskell-cloud"`

 To see it in action, create a route from the console, or `oc expose service haskell-cloud`.
+Note that it can take a few minutes for OpenShift to begin routing traffic.

 ## Incremental Builds